 - 1/2 bunch flat parsley, stems and leaves

 - 3 tablespoons Dijon mustard

 - 4 large cloves garlic

 - 1/4 cup wine vinegar

 - 1 tablespoon oregano

-- Salt and pepper to taste (you might not need any salt: taste first)
+- Salt and pepper to taste (you might not need any salt at all: taste first)

 Place all the ingredients in a food processor and process until smooth, about half a minute.
 If the dressing gets too thick as it sits, thin it with a little more water.
 Makes about 2 cups.
 Store in a glass jar.

-Place all salad ingredients in a salad bowl.
-Pour the dressing (recipe follows) over the salad and toss, preferably 2-3 hours before serving.
+Pour the dressing over the salad and toss, preferably 2-3 hours before serving.
 If you decide to serve it with salad leaves, toss them in just before serving.